Renee. first, thanks so much for the eloquence and beauty you bring forth in describing the maturation and flowering of the ‘Matter of the Heart’.

 “Imagine the inner aliveness of you—the you whom you do not know to be inclined to label as me—abiding whole with and as the aliveness of the world.”
 Do you think this primordial spaciousness is still accessible, even with this noise of self?
 How joyful to remember a time when consciousness wasn’t contained within form, but like you say so beautifully, “streaming toward the human like waves ceasing ashore.”
 I feel like I tap into this multiple times throughout each day, simply through observing nature and feeling the no-separation of our energy.

 Kimberly, so good to hear your voice, dear Friend, and to reflect on your question: "Do you think this primordial spaciousness is still accessible, even with this noise of self?"
 It is a beautiful question.
 Gebser would offer an unhesitating yes.
 And your own experiences of tapping into this multiple times a day certainly echo this insight.
 The earlier modes of being become obscured by each successive mode, and none more so than the "noise of self," i.e., ego-consciousness.
-Ego-consciousness is noisy.
-It gives us backbone to stand in this world, but it is forever telling stories about this or that.
-Beholding the aliveness of the natural world without naming quiets the overactive mind and allows for a quality of perceptual porousness, "feeling the no-separation of our energy."
-The aliveness of the natural world seems to re-call that primordial spaciousness.
-Thou reaches Thou.
+Ego-consciousness is inherently noisy.
+It gives us the necessary backbone to stand in this world, but it is forever telling stories about this or that.
+Beholding the aliveness of the natural world, whole bodied, without naming quiets the overactive discursive mind and allows for a quality of perceptual porousness, "feeling the no-separation of our energy."
+The aliveness of the natural world seems to recall in us that primordial spaciousness.
+Thou meets Thou.
 It comes as no surprise that you abide this way.

 In Truth & Reality IT all begins when for the first time in human history The Divine Conscious Light Incarnates in a living-feeling-breathing bodily human form, right down to the toes.